oracle-quickstart/oke-transcoder/README.md

   If the transcoder pod status is COMPLETED check OCI Object Storage Destination Bucket.
 For each transcoded file it creates a folder in the Destination Bucket with HLS manifest files (*.m3us) and segment files (*.ts)

   [Transcoder REST API documentation](https://github.com/mprestin77/oci-oke-transcoder/blob/master/Transcoder%20REST%20API%20documentation.pdf)

+  To destroy RM stack and delete all resources it is recommended to delete transcoder service first.
+SSH to the staging server and run

+    kubectl -n transcode delete svc --all

+  This command deletes the load balancer associated with the transcoder service.
+After that you can open RM stack in OCI console and destroy it.